eyebeam/curriculum/README.md

 ## Project description

+Eyebeam has a 19 year history offering innovative educational programs led by our residents and alumni.
+The [Eyebeam residency](http://eyebeam.org/residency/) is a prestigious award for artists engaged with technology and technologists working in the arts.

-Eyebeam has a 19 year history offering innovative educational programs.
-This project is intended to first provide a template for teaching artists to document their lessons with a larger goal to share the curriculum for wider use in classrooms, libraries, after school programs or anywhere STEAM programming can be offered.
+This project is intended to first provide a template for our teaching artists to document their lessons with a larger goal to share the curriculum for wider use in classrooms, libraries, after school programs or anywhere STEAM programming can be offered.

-### The project's larger mission is to:
+Our mission with this project is to:

-* Provide free, STEAM based workshop materials and exercises
+* Provide free, workshop materials and class exercises
-* Provide a platform for students & teachers to iterate on our curriculum
+* Provide a platform for students & teachers to provide feedback and iterate on our curriculum
-* Have a consistant location and format for Eyebeam’s education materials
+* Have a consistent location and format for Eyebeam’s education materials

-The project will be developed on GitHub so that anyone can contribute resources and feedback as well as provide links to outside tools for easier contribution and feedback.
+The project will be developed on GitHub so that anyone can contribute resources and feedback as well as provide links to outside tools for easier contribution.

 ## Get involved

-This project benifits from your feedback!
+This project benefits from your feedback!

 Experience has shown us that teaching the same class in different environments requires different tactics.
-Things like class size, duration, available resources and subject familiarity affect how the curriculuim is delivered.
-We want to hear what specific challenges you face - our goal is to provide adaptable and flexible curriculuim that will work anywhere.
+Things like class size, duration, available resources and subject familiarity affect how the curriculum is delivered.
+We want to hear what specific challenges you face - our goal is to provide adaptable and flexible curriculum that will work anywhere.

-This curriculuim will evolve over time based on our experiences, what we hear from you and new tools and technology that become available.
+This curriculum will evolve over time based on our experiences, what we hear from you and new tools and technology that become available.

 We are also hosting a session at this year's [MozFest](https://mozillafestival.org/) (October 27-28, 2017 in London!) where we will discuss and brainstorm what this template should look like.

 ## Contact

+Hi, I'm [Lauren](http://eyebeam.org/about/) and I manage the educational programs at Eyebeam.
+You can contact me by email at *lauren.gardner@eyebeam.org* or on Twitter at [@poohlaga](https://twitter.com/poohlaga).

 If you want to report a problem or make a suggestion, the easiest thing to do is to [open an issue](../../issues) within this GitHub repository.
-You can also contact me by email 'lauren.gardner@eyebeam.org' or on Twitter [@poohlaga](https://twitter.com/poohlaga).

-You can follow Eyebeam at Twitter: [@eyebeamnyc](https://twitter.com/eyebeamnyc) or GitHub: [@eyebeam](https://github.com/eyebeam).
+You can learn more about the education programs at Eyebeam from our website or follow [Eyebeam](http://eyebeam.org/education/) on Twitter: [@eyebeamnyc](https://twitter.com/eyebeamnyc) or GitHub: [@eyebeam](https://github.com/eyebeam).